 No departure from the values and uses outlined above is contemplated, but if we were to explore a new use in future, it would be in response to a substantiated community need.
 We would only consider a new use through a public and transparent process with neighbors and the community, as set forth in the Board Resolution and consistent with our obligations as a nonprofit organization to act in accordance with our mission.

 2b) That’s a lot of acres for you to manage.
-How will you do that?
+How are you doing that?
 Through partnerships.
-We feel so lucky to have existing community partners who will continue to do what they’ve been doing on the land, which will contribute to our stewardship of the land.
+We feel so lucky to have existing community partners who are continuing to do what they’ve been doing on the land, which contributes to our stewardship of the land.
 We don’t plan to become farmers, groomers, or builders.
-For example, Methow Trails will continue to maintain and groom the winter trails.
+For example, Methow Trails is continuing to maintain and groom the winter trails.
 Other community organizations like the Evergreen Mountain Bike Alliance will help with the summer trails.
-The farmer who currently grows alfalfa on the irrigated farmfields will continue to farm the land.
+The farmer who currently grows alfalfa on the irrigated farmfields is continuing to farm the land.
 And when the time comes, we’ll ensure that the housing that will be affordable for people who work here will be developed by the Methow Housing Trust and other appropriate partners.
 With these partnerships serving as a foundation, we feel confident about our ability to steward this land effectively.

 FAQ 3: Tell me more about your affordable housing plan